 New Student Orientation

 We hope that you are as excited about your #LeeUArrival as we are!
-We know that it can be a nerve-wracking process, but we are always here to help.
-Feel free to email email@example.com or call us at (423) 614-8623 if you have any additional questions about your first week at Lee.
+We know that it can be a stressful process, but we are always here to help.
+Please email email@example.com or call us at (423) 614-8405 if you have any additional questions about your first week at Lee.
 Starting July 1, you will have access to a required pre-orientation course through our Moodle platform.
 This course will share key information tailored to your needs as a new student at Lee University.
 Be on the lookout for information from the Office of Student Engagement to access and complete this required course.

 Schedule for New Student Orientation

-It all begins Saturday, January 9 with New Student Orientation (NSO) Check-In and Move-In Day!
+It all begins Friday, August 12 with New Student Orientation (NSO) Check-In and Move-In Day!
 Residential Life & Housing will be in communication regarding an appointment time to move into your residence hall if you are an on-campus student.
 After moving in, head to the Science & Math Complex (the corner of North Ocoee Street and Billy Graham Avenue) to check in and receive key information detailing the rest of the weekend’s activities, a free shirt, and instructions to complete any final steps in the registration process.

 "Deke" is short for diakoneo, a Greek word which means, “to serve.”
 You will soon see that service is a core value of Lee University.
 Appropriately, all new students begin their time as a student by participating in "Deke Day: A Day of Service."

-The event begins on Sunday at 2:00pm with a rally with your Gateway and transfer groups in the Dixon Center.
+Monday afternoon, Gateway and Transfer groups begin the event with a rally in the Conn Center.
 There, you will learn about Deke Day and Lee's commitment to redemptive service throughout our community.
-You will learn about a local assisted-living facility that is specially assigned to your class and then write hundreds of letters to the residents of that facility.
+You will learn about a local assisted-living facility that is specially assigned to your class and participate in a project to support the residents of that facility.
 Our goal is for you to begin gaining a deeper understanding of the community’s needs, the meaning of service, and the impact that you can have as a student.
 Not only will this be a highlight of your first semester, but you will receive your first service-learning credits toward your graduation requirement.

 We are so excited that your student has chosen to attend Lee University!
 We know that this is a time of transition for you as well, so we hope that you will be able to join us for New Student Orientation.
 When you move your student in, we encourage you to take in all that our campus has to offer.